Troy business owners board up shops amid false riot rumors

 Anastasia Londis, owner of Jimmy’s Lunch on Congress St., had a neighbor board up her doors and windows anyway just to be extra safe, like many others in the immediate area did.

-“They did all the windows on this block, and they did mine,” Londis told News10.
+“They did all the windows on this block, and they did mine,” Londis told NEWS10 ABC.

 Mayor Madden says the City denounces racism and supports protesting in ways that do not include violence.
 He added, “we can condemn the individual without condemning the institution,” referring to police officers.